FAR-Lab/lamwitty-blackjack-alexa-skill/README.md

 I wrote down one in .bat script(for windows, using 7zip), called *update_function.bat* - it is better because you might find yourself doing it alot.
 AWS CLI - https://aws.amazon.com/cli/

+## Some changes that still need to be done -

+* Cut down on the words, so the game will be faster
+* Publish the skill so users can use it